amaliariegelhuth/Huffman-Coding/README.md

 Next you are going to build a Huffman tree that you will be able to traverse to generate the Huffman code (i.e., the sequence of 1s and 0s) for each character, just as shown in class on October 22 and 24.
 Here is one way to do this:

 1. Create  a `HuffTree` class that you can use to implement a binary tree data structure.
 Here are some elements it probably should contain:
 * A `Node` inner class that contains pointers to right child node, left child node, and parent node, along with a variable to store the character and a variable to store the weight.
-It will also be helpful to have a `toString()` method on `Node` just for sanity checking.
+Non-leaf nodes will have null for their character variable, while leaf nodes will have null for their right and left child nodes.
+Note that it will be helpful to have a `toString()` method on `Node` just for sanity checking.
 * A member variable that is a pointer to the top `Node`.
 * A member variable keeping track of the size.
 * `HuffTree` should implement `Comparable`, which means that it will need a `compareTo()` method.
 The `compareTo()` method will compare the weights of two `HuffTree`s so that you can store `HuffTree`s in a Java `PriorityQueue` object.